limjiechao/limjiechao.github.io/README.md

   - 1-column × 4-row grid for <`608px` width
 - CSS flexbox
   - Responsive placement of quote marks enclosing the headline quotation
-  - Quote marks will never touch the quotation or be awkwardly positioned
+  - Quote marks will *not* touch the quotation or be awkwardly positioned
 - CSS gradient
   - Portfolio backdrop,
   - Badges for language, framework, database used